Jens Söring: Life in prison and writings

-Documentary
+Documentaries

 A full-length documentary film about the case, Killing for Love (German: Das Versprechen or The Promise), by Marcus Vetter and Karin Steinberger, premiered at the Munich International Film Festival and was released theatrically in October 2016.
 It had its North American premiere on 5 November 2016, at the Virginia Film Festival.
 In the U.K. the film was expanded into a six-part series shown in March 2017 on BBC Four as part of the documentary strand Storyville.
 In the Netherlands, public broadcaster NPO2 showed the film in two parts in its documentary series 2Doc in April 2017.

 A podcast inspired by the documentary Killing for Love (in German, Das Versprechen) was reproduced and publicized in the United States by AMC Theatres, in collaboration with Amanda Knox's true crime podcast, The Truth About True Crime.
 Another podcast based on his case was published by Jason Flom and novelist John Grisham, Did a Fatal Attraction Lead to a Wrongful Conviction?
 The Story of Jens Soering.

 In 2022, an eight-part German podcast series called "Das System Söring" ("The Söring System") was released by German journalists Alice Brauner and Johanna Behre, which critically assessed different aspects of Söring's life, including his supporters, his testimony, and media coverage around his person.

+In 2023, a 4-part German docuseries titled, "Till Murder Do Us Part: Soering vs. Haysom" was released internationally to Netflix.
+This docuseries comprised four episodes, reviewed the case, and included footage from the trial, news broadcasts surrounding the trial, and interviews taken more recently about the release of the series.
+Episode 1, "A Love Story", reviewed the backgrounds of Söring and Haysom and the lead up to the court trial; Episode 2, "Liz," reviewed Elizabeth Haysom's trial in Virginia; Episode 3, "Jens", reviewed Jens Söring's trial also in Virginia four years after Haysom's once he'd been extradited from England; Episode 4, "Linked Forever," overviewed the entirety of the trial and what Haysom and Söring are doing today post-incarceration.
+Jens Söring gives real-time interviews throughout the course of the docuseries, however in Episode 4, the cousin of Elizabeth Haysom, Phyllis Workman, says at timestamp 33:50 that Haysom developed a good relationship with her [Haysom's] paternal half-siblings, and that they requested that she [Haysom] not give any more interviews regarding the case in the future, to which Workman says Haysom has agreed to and has followed through on; thus Haysom did not participate at any time in the interview directly herself.
+The series was co-directed by Andre Hörmann and Lena Leonhardt.